 The guest then leaves the next morning at an agreed time.

-Our Nightstop services currently cover 37% of the United Kingdom from Edinburgh to Guernsey and there’s also a Nightstop service in York, Canada.
+Our Nightstop services currently cover much of the United Kingdom from Aberdeen to Guernsey and there’s also a Nightstop service in York, Canada.
 To find out where these services are and find out more about them, please see our Nightstop Network.

 We’re also looking to develop the reach of our services.
 If you’re interested in setting up a Nightstop in your area, please get in touch.

 Nightstop’s amazing volunteers and fundraisers help form the fantastic community of people working hard to prevent youth homelessness in the UK.
 Quite simply, without volunteers Nightstop would not exist.

 Whether you’d like to become a host, a driver/chaperone or support us in another way then please get in touch.